sv-bootcamp/bridgeme-server/src/test/node/README.md

 #note :

-Before run test, please drop your `user` collection.
+Before run test, please drop your Database.

+`mongo yoda --eval "db.dropDatabase()"`

+caution : It must use for local only.